cdong1012/cdong1012.github.io/_posts/2021-01-16-BabukRansomware-v3.markdown

 ![alt text](/uploads/babukv3_6.PNG)

-*Figure x: Spawning children threads*
+*Figure 8: Spawning children threads*

 The Babuk parent thread then proceeds to traverse through an entire drive by checking whether it has encountered a directory or a file.